hphelion/documentation/CarrierGrade/Installation/carrier-grade-technical-overview.md

 <p style="font-size: small;"> <a href="/helion/openstack/carrier/install/bm/overview/">&#9650; Installation Overview</a> | <a href="/helion/openstack/carrier/support-matrix/">Support Matrix &#9654;</a></p>

-# HP Helion OpenStack&#174; Carrier Grade: Technical Overview
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Technical Overview

-This page introduces you to HP Helion OpenStack, an enterprise-grade distribution of the OpenStack cloud operating system.
+This page introduces you to HP Helion OpenStack Carrier Grade, a carrier-grade distribution of OpenStack, the leading open source cloud computing platform.

-HP Helion OpenStack allows you to easily deploy OpenStack Cloud Services in a secure, highly available configuration, and subsequently deploy, manage and operate your cloud infrastructure in production.

-It is  designed to offer a number of value-added services that complement and enhance OpenStack and set up a cloud.
-HP OpenStack is enabled to manage KVM and VMWare ESX hypervisors.

 * [HP Helion OpenStack services](#Helion-services)
 * [Deployment architecture](#deploy-arch)
 * [Network architecture](#networkarch)
 * [Hardware requirement](#hardware-req)

-## HP Helion OpenStack Services- Functional Overview {#Helion-services}
+## HP Helion OpenStack Carrier Grade services- functional overview {#Helion-services}

-The following table outlines the functionality of HP Helion OpenStack services based on the type of users - Users and Administrators.
-For a complete description of these services, see the [Services Overview](/helion/openstack/1.1/services/overview/) page.
+The following table outlines the functionality of HP Helion OpenStack  Carrier Grade services based on the type of users - Users and Administrators.
+For a complete description of these services, see the [Services Overview](//helion/openstack/carrier/services/overview/) page.

 ## Deployment architecture {#deploy-arch}

-You can deploy HP Helion OpenStack in two different environments depending on the hypervisor: KVM or ESX.
+You can deploy HP Helion OpenStack Carrier Grade on a [KVM hypervisor](http://www.linux-kvm.org/page/Main_Page).

 The following diagram depicts a simplified deployment scenario using KVM.